 Either this, or Accidental Pun.
 In Pokemon Colosseum, episode 1.
 Chugggaconroy states he didn't know what the kimono in the Mayors house was and thought it looked like a tree stump.
 Then comes the caption saying ' it always stumped me as a kid'

-The Stinger: At the end of his last Majora's Mask video that concerned Stone Tower Temple, he had a stinger where he pointed out the similarities between the temple's entrance and KingHarkinian.
+At the end of his last Majora's Mask video that concerned Stone Tower Temple, he had a stinger where he pointed out the similarities between the temple's entrance and KingHarkinian.

 Also used in the end of his last Link's Awakening video where we see a blooper of him making a Incredibly Lame Pun about the final dungeon, The Wind Fish's Egg, before entering it.
 Oh Chugga, when do you stop making stupid puns?